 The CSU is no longer using ACT/SAT examinations in determining admission eligibility.
 Please see the Freshmen Admission Eligibility Requirements for more information.

 Yes, the change in the Advanced Placement test format does not change SF State’s policy regarding awarding AP credits.

 Incoming Transfer Students

-No. For courses taken during the COVID-19 pandemic, credit or pass grades will satisfy the General Education requirements [Oral Communication (Area A1), Written Communication (Area A2), Critical Thinking (Area A3) and Quantitative Reasoning (Area B4)].
+Course with credit or pass grades will satisfy the General Education requirements [Oral Communication (Area A1), Written Communication (Area A2), Critical Thinking (Area A3) and Quantitative Reasoning (Area B4)].
 Grades of credit/pass or no credit/non-passing will not affect your transfer GPA.
 Baccalaureate-level courses with credit/pass grades will still be counted in your transferable units.